8 Books About Cults: Captivating Non-Fiction & Fiction Picks

 Educated: A Memoir by Tara Westover

-This book had me thinking about it for DAYS.
+This coming-of-age book had me thinking about it for DAYS.
 I mean truly, DAYS.
 This book about poverty shows the impact how a lack of education can impact generations.

 Tara’s journey was inspiring, heartbreaking, and thought-provoking all in one.
 This nonfiction book about cults had great insight into more extremist religions and survivalists.